videolan/x265/doc/reST/cli.rst

 	it adds one line per run.
 If :option:`--csv-log-level` is greater than 0, it writes one line per frame.
 Default none

+	The following statistics are available when :option:`--csv-log-level` is greater than or	equal to 1:

+	**Encode Order** The frame order in which the encoder encodes.

+	**Type** Slice type of the frame.

+	**POC** Picture Order Count - The display order of the frames.

+	**QP** Quantization Parameter decided for the frame.

+	**Bits** Number of bits consumed by the frame.

+	**Scenecut** 1 if the frame is a scenecut, 0 otherwise.

+	**RateFactor** Applicable only when CRF is enabled.
+The rate factor depends on the CRF given by the user.
+This is used to determine the QP so as to target a certain quality.

+	**BufferFill** Bits available for the next frame.
+Includes bits carried over from the current frame.

+	**Latency** Latency in terms of number of frames between when the frame was given in and when the frame is given out.

+	**PSNR** Peak signal to noise ratio for Y, U and V planes.

+	**SSIM** A quality metric that denotes the structural similarity between frames.

+	**Ref lists** POC of references in lists 0 and 1 for the frame.

 	Several statistics about the encoded bitstream and encoder performance are available when :option:`--csv-log-level` is greater than or equal to 2:

+	**I/P cost ratio:** The ratio between the cost when a frame is decided as an I frame to that when it is decided as a P frame as computed from the quarter-resolution frame in look-ahead.
+This, in combination with other parameters such as position of the frame in the GOP, is used to decide scene transitions.

 	**Analysis statistics:**